cityofaustin/atd-knack-code/How to Update This Repo.md

 2. Go to Knack code repo and navigate to the file that you need to update: https://github.com/cityofaustin/transportation-knack-code

-3. Click on the pencil icon at the top right of the page.
+3. Click on the **pencil** icon at the top right of the page.

 4. Replace the contents of the file with the new version that you copied in step 1.

 5. At the bottom of the page, write a descriptive title and summary of what changes you made, and why.

-6. Choose the option "Create a new branch for this commit"...
+6. Choose the option **"Create a new branch for this commit"**...

-7. Give the new branch a meaningful name, then click "Propose File Change"
+7. Give the new branch a meaningful name, then click **"Propose File Change"**

-8. On the next screen, confirm your pull request by clicking the green "Create pull request" button.
+8. On the next screen, confirm your pull request by clicking the green **"Create pull request"** button.

 9. Lastly, you should assign a reviewer to check your code.
-On the right side of the page find the cog icon next to reviewers, and select one of your colleagues to review the code.
+(On the right side of the page find the cog icon next to reviewers, and select one of your colleagues to review the code.)